Snickers Peanut Butter Cheesecake – Halloween Celebrations

-It’s a peanut butter cheesecake filled with chunks of snickers bars folded into the cheesecake and topped with homemade brown sugar salted caramel sauce (Honey & Figs) and more snickers!!
+It’s a peanut butter cheesecake filled with chunks of snickers bars folded into the cheesecake and topped with homemade brown sugar salted caramel sauce and more snickers!!
 The cheesecake is oh so creamy, sweet, salty and crunchy at times when you get a bite of a snickers chunk.
 The salted caramel drizzle was just the right amount of salty to give you that reminiscent classic snickers candy we all love.

 Snickers is my all-time favorite candy bar and piling it high on this cheesecake was the BEST idea ever.
 Although, I was told the extra snickers on top were not necessary.
 Uhmmm, yeah it is!
-The said complaint came from the one who didn’t complain when I piled this chocolate cake high with his candy of choice.
+The said complaint came from the one who didn’t complain when I piled this chocolate peanut butter cake high with his candy of choice.
 Please!
 It’s not like it stopped him from enjoying a few slices.

 To complete my spooky celebration, I made a ‘spooktacular drink’, by combining Hawaiian Fruit Punch (Juicy Red) with 7UP and dressed it up with some edible worms and spiders!

 You have to use your candy now or after Halloween to make this snickers peanut butter cheesecake!!
-Here is a spooktacular offer to get you started.

 Happy Spooky Celebration my friends 🙂